|Hazardous Waste Program fact sheet||

 - Use the product within its useful shelf life

 Aerosol cans and other wastes generated by households are exempt from hazardous waste regulation.
-A decision tree for managing waste aerosol cans is found on the last page of this fact sheet.
-Use the decision tree to identify the management strategy that applies to your situation then refer to the Waste Management Options section for details regarding the management option.
+This fact sheet and the associated decision tree for managing waste aerosol cans provide general information to help businesses manage their hazardous waste aerosol cans safely and legally.
+It is for general guidance only.
+Businesses should refer to the appropriate state and federal laws and regulations and to determine compliance.
 References: 40 CFR 261.7 and 10 CSR 25-5.262(l) incorporating 40 CFR 262.11.

 Waste Management Options